Albert Einstein: Marriages, relationships and children

-Correspondence between Einstein and Marić, discovered and published in 1987, revealed that in early 1902, while Marić was visiting her parents in Novi Sad, she gave birth to a daughter, Lieserl.
-When Marić returned to Switzerland it was without the child, whose fate is uncertain.
-A letter of Einstein's that he wrote in September 1903 suggests that the girl was either given up for adoption or died of scarlet fever in infancy.
+Correspondence between Einstein and Marić, discovered and published in 1987, revealed that the couple had a daughter named Lieserl.
+She was born in early 1902 while Marić was visiting her parents in Novi Sad.
+When Marić returned to Switzerland the child was no longer with her.
+What happened to Lieserl is uncertain.
+In a letter written in September 1903, Einstein suggested that the girl was either given up for adoption or died of scarlet fever in infancy.

 Einstein and Marić married in January 1903.
 In May 1904, their son Hans Albert was born in Bern, Switzerland.
 Their son Eduard was born in Zurich in July 1910.
 In letters that Einstein wrote to Marie Winteler in the months before Eduard's arrival, he described his love for his wife as "misguided" and mourned the "missed life" that he imagined he would have enjoyed if he had married Winteler instead: "I think of you in heartfelt love every spare minute and am so unhappy as only a man can be."